Freight Shipping from Pittsburgh to Milwaukee

 How much does it cost to ship freight from Pittsburgh to Milwaukee?

-Full truckload (FTL) rates from Pittsburgh, PA to Milwaukee, WI currently range from $1,245-$1,534 for a standard dry van load over the 579-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to Milwaukee, WI currently range $1,245-$1,534 (roughly $2.17-$2.65 per mile over 579 miles).
 LTL shipments typically cost $518-$892 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to Milwaukee?

-Standard FTL transit from Pittsburgh to Milwaukee is approximately 11 hrs by truck over 579 miles.
+Standard FTL transit from Pittsburgh to Milwaukee is approximately 11 hrs by truck over 579 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Pitcairn Intermodal to Union Pacific Global III (Rochelle — 70 mi) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Pittsburgh to Milwaukee freight?